dgagnon74/apikey/README.md

 We use an active boolean to deny access to an application/key and rely on service consumer to check if the key is active and flush its cached key periodically so that we can deny access in production.
 A better implementation would be using a Pub/Sub and sent and event that Consumer Service will listen to.

+## Use of postgresql
+To get those extra points has described within the assigment